 I am not a trained educator, but a passionate voice for a sustainable culture

 being a hippie from the sixties, I was always looking for ways to soften our

 When I discovered LEED and the USGBC in 2001, I was immediately on board and

-Currently, I am chair of the Atlanta Branch of the Georgia USGBC Chapter and head up our Sustainability efforts in the East Region for JE Dunn Construction.
+Currently, I am a member of the Board of the Georgia USGBC Chapter, the Board of the Sustainable Design Collaborative Atlanta and head up our Sustainability efforts in the East Region for JE Dunn Construction.
 This has afforded me the opportunity to be involved in numerous LEED projects and to gain a wealth of experience in the practical aspects of

 I believe that preconstruction is where this happens!